11 Tips To Crank Your AOV "Up To 11" 🔊

 Both discount pricing and promotions aim to create urgency, but there’s a big psychological difference between the two.
 Discounting leads with Price.
 Promotions lead with Value.

-Discounts seem like a great idea because they often lead to better conversion rates and more sales in the short term.
-And while it’s not always a bad idea to use price discounts, Laura Bosco explains how using them can have painful long-term effects like:
+Offering discounts seems like a great idea because it often leads to better conversion rates and more sales in the short term.
+And while it’s not always a bad idea to use price discounts, Laura Bosco explains how using them can have painful long-term effects like

 However you decide to use discounts and promotions, just make sure your efforts align with your overall strategy.